 There are advantages and disadvantages to consider before an informed decision can be made about utilizing a revocable trust in your estate plan.
 A revocable trust can avoid the probate, smoothly transition the management of your assets, and keep your estate information private.
 It also gives the grantor the option to disburse assets to a beneficiary over time, for example, at certain ages, instead of all at once.
 If you own real property outside of Florida, a revocable trust is essential to avoid the ancillary probate in that other state.
 A revocable trust does not provide creditor protection, or tax advantages during the life of the grantor.
 Any assets titled solely in your name with no payable-on-death beneficiary will be probated in accordance with your Last Will and Testament.
 Thus, probate may not be avoided if the trust is not properly funded or beneficiaries are not named on accounts.

-Although a trust can be a probate avoidance, there are some benefits to filing a small probate estate to take advantage of creditor periods and appointing a personal representative to act on the estate’s behalf for issues that are individually in the grantor’s name.
+Although a trust can be a probate avoidance tool, there are some benefits to filing a small probate estate to take advantage of creditor periods and appointing a personal representative to act on the estate’s behalf for issues that are individually in the grantor’s name.
 The attorneys at All Life Legal, P.A. can provide guidance in the creation and execution of a trust, and even guide you to determine if opening a small estate is in the best interest of the administration of and beneficiaries entitled to the assets in the trust.
 Call for a free consultation today.

 Revocable Trust Creation and Funding the Trust